nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `mark-pre-all 1`

 ---
+### Marking tutorial attendance for a student as absent : `mark-abs`

+Marking tutorial attendance for an existing student as absent in the class manager.

+Format: `mark-abs TUTORIAL_INDEX s/STUDENT_NUMBER`

+* The `STUDENT_NUMBER` must be valid and exist.
+* The `TUTORIAL_INDEX` must be a valid positive integer, within the configured tutorial count using the `config` command.

+Examples:
+* `mark-abs 1 s/A0249112A`

+---
 ### Setting assignment grade for a student : `set-grade`

 Setting an assignment grade for an existing student in the class manager.